Paris Club: Members of the Paris Club

 There are currently 22 Permanent Members of the Paris Club:

 Creditor delegations are generally led by a senior delegate from the Ministry of Finance.

 Ad hoc participants

 Other official creditors can also participate in negotiation sessions or in monthly "Tours d'Horizon" discussions, subject to the agreement of permanent members and of the debtor country.
 When participating in Paris Club discussions, invited creditors act in good faith and abide by the practices described below.
-The following creditors have participated in some Paris Club agreements or Tours d'Horizon in an ad hoc manner: Abu Dhabi, Argentina, People's Bank of China, Kuwait, Mexico, Morocco, New Zealand, Portugal, South Africa, Trinidad and Tobago, Turkey.
+The following creditors have participated in some Paris Club agreements or Tours d'Horizon in an ad hoc manner:

 Observers

 Observers are invited to attend the negotiating sessions of the Paris Club but they cannot participate in the negotiation itself, nor sign the agreement that formalizes the result of negotiation.

 There are three categories of observers: